 Never heard about Bohol Island in Philippines?
 No worries, amazing places are generally kept in secret.
 And lucky you that we discovered this enchanting island and we are delighted to share some unforgettable experiences.
 Bohol Island in Philippines is a precious destination, if you don’t believe me, just have a look in the video! 😉

 You don’t need to tell me, I know you loved it!
-And your next holiday will definitely be Bohol Island in Philippines.
+And your next holiday will definitely be Bohol Island in the Philippines.
 I don’t blame you, after two weeks there I’m already dreaming to go back.
 And you know why?
 Because while many tourists are flocking to Boracay (we visited there too and enjoyed a lot), not that many people go to explore this beautiful island.
 So there you can feel the truly Filipino atmosphere!

-Bohol is the tenth biggest island in Philippines, is located in the middle of the archipelago (the country has more than 7.000 islands).
+Bohol is the tenth biggest island in the Philippines, is located in the middle of the archipelago (the country has more than 7.000 islands).
 It has a bit more than 4k square kilometers and is surrounded by others 75 small islands.

-Most people think that Philippines is just about paradisiac beaches, actually is much, much more.
+Most people think that the Philippines is just about paradisiac beaches, actually is much, much more.
 Bohol is the perfect example, there you can find stunning white sand beaches, lush green forests, symmetric hills and an incredible underwater life.
-Bottom line: Bohol Island in Philippines will enchant you!
+Bottom line: Bohol Island in the Philippines will enchant you!

 Are you prepared to follow us around Bohol?
-I promise I will try not to write a huge post as I did about Boracay, but its hard to keep it small and simple, we love Philippines! 😀
+I promise I will try not to write a huge post as I did about Boracay, but its hard to keep it small and simple, we love the Philippines!

 » Our first recommendation: rent a motorbike in Bohol and explore the island on your pace.
 There is no better way to see the amazing nature, to meet locals and have fun.
 Don´t be afraid, Filipino traffic is fine, people drive very slowly and there are signs all over the island.